THE 84 LUMBER AD: AN EXERCISE IN PROPAGANDA AND MEDIA LITERACY

 Super Bowl ads don’t just materialize out of thin air, and certainly not $15M ads starring brown-skinned Latinos speaking IN SPANISH.
-This was an incredibly well-thought out ad — the way it was made, the way the story was piecemeal’d out (“our uncut version was censored by Fox News!”) — I’d even go so far as to say the “controversy” was part of their marketing plan.
+This was an incredibly well-thought out ad — the way it was made, the way the story was piecemeal’d out (“our uncut version was censored by Fox News!”)… was that“controversy” part of their marketing plan?

 Not only does the ad play on the desire for Latinos, POC, and women to see authentic representation on screen, but it also plays to non-POC liberals who advocate for more inclusive media representations.
 The 84 Lumber commercial even has the potential to bring in blue-collar conservatives and those favoring both The Wall and legal immigration.

 But I began to ask myself… why would 84 Lumber create an ad including Mexican immigrants?
-How does that benefit their company?
+How does that benefit them?

 84 LUMBER’S ANSWER: They want to grow their name recognition, build pride in their company, and recruit up to 400 jobs.

-ALTERNATE ANSWER: Look at the extended ad.
-In it, The Wall is being built (simultaneously, shown in cross cuts) as the Mexican mother and child make their journey.
-And who do you think wants to supply the building materials for that wall, hmmmm?
+In it, The Wall is being built as the Mexican mother and child (simultaneously, shown in cross cuts) make their journey… and who do you think wants to supply the building materials for that wall?

-These ads are likely Part I of bringing 84 Lumber into viewers’ good graces… so that when they help build Trump’s Wall, US CITIZENS will feel like the project is in humane hands.
+Are these ads just Part I of bringing 84 Lumber into viewers’ good graces… so that when they help build Trump’s Wall, US Citizens will feel like the project is okay and in humane hands?

-It is quite possible that 84 Lumber has already been promised the Trump administration’s building supply contract and all they have to do is help humanize The Wall.
+Is it possible 84 Lumber has already been promised the Trump administration’s building supply contract and all they have to do is help humanize The Wall?